Plinky / Plinky+ Manual

 Next Next Button Tap to jump to the next step.

-Or, hold it then tap a main pad to set the end of the current loop.
+Hold it, then tap a main pad to set the end of the current loop.

 Clear